Art education, high school teaching

 Opening Hours:

-Please note that the opening hours may change at short notice.
-Current changes will be announced in time by e-mail, on the homepage and at the library entrance.
+Closed on Saturdays, Sundays, and public holidays.
+Please note that opening hours are subject to change at short notice.
+Any changes will be announced in good time via RocketChat, at the library entrance, and, if necessary, by email.

 Newsletter